 Have you ever traveled to Walt Disney World parks with nothing but a Magicband, cell phone, and ID?
 Ya, me neither!
-I would LOVE being able to park hop with no bags, but for most people like me, that’s just not an option.
-So a common question that people have is what is the best bag for Disney World?
+I would LOVE to be able to park hop with no bags, but for most people like me, that’s just not an option.
+So a common question that people have is what is the best backpack for Disney World?
 This is especially true for parents bringing their young kids into the parks.
-It’s a good thing that there are so many cute bags out there that would be perfect to bring to Disney World.
-You will find many options for suitable theme park bags in stores and online, from crossbody bags to messenger bags.
-BUT, the best bag you can take into Disney World is a backpack.
+It’s a good thing that there are many great bags out there to choose from that would be perfect to bring to Disney World.
+Below you will find our review of the best bag for Disney World and in-depth reviews of each bag as well.

-Your Guide To The Best Bag For Disney World in 2017
+Your Guide To The Best Backpack For Disney World in 2019

 I know some may disagree with me on this, but I have my reasons as to why backpacks beat out all other bags at Disney World.
 Here are a few:

-- Backpacks are roomy – Of all the bags that are common at the parks, backpacks can hold to most amount of things.
-This is helpful for families with a lot of children and need the space for each of their needs.
+- Backpacks are roomy – Of all the bags that are common at the parks, backpacks can hold the most amount of things.
+This is helpful for families with a lot of children and needs the space for each of their needs.

 - Backpacks usually have multiple compartments – it’s easy to separate items by need or size.
 I hate having to dig through my bag for something tiny that falls to the bottom.